zplug/zplug/README.md

     from:gh-r, \
     file:fzf

-# Run command after installed
+# Run a command after a plugin is installed
 zplug "tj/n", do:"make install"

-# Support branch/tag/commit
+# Support checking out a specific branch/tag/commit of a plugin
 zplug "b4b4r07/enhancd", at:v1
 zplug "mollifier/anyframe", commit:4c23cb60

 # Install if `if` specifier returns true
 zplug "hchbaw/opp.zsh", if:"(( ${ZSH_VERSION%%.*} < 5 ))"

-# Group dependencies, emoji-cli depends on jq
+# Group dependencies, emoji-cli depends on jq in this example
 zplug "stedolan/jq", \
     as:cmd, \
     file:jq, \